How is Social Anxiety Treated?

 The most commonly feared situations of a persona suffering from social anxiety are public speaking, attending parties or meetings, speaking to authority figures, initiating and maintaining conversations, informal speaking and dating.
 This can be a devastating problem, affecting a person’s life in many ways, including lowered career and academic performance, and more difficulty forming relationships and friendships.

-Social phobia can be treated by a qualified and experienced psychologist, who will use evidence based techniques such as:
+Social phobia can be treated by a qualified and experienced psychologist, who will use evidence-based techniques to:

-- Helping you understand your own social anxiety disorder pattern.
+- Help you understand your own social anxiety disorder pattern.

-- Challenging and changing your relationship with habitual ways of thinking which create the anxiety.
+- Challenge and change your relationship with habitual ways of thinking which create the anxiety;

-- Helping you let go of habitual unhelpful behaviours you may do in social situations.
+- Help you let go of habitual unhelpful behaviours you may do in social situations.